stanford-oval/genie-cloud/doc/thingpedia-nl-support.md

 in the order they are declared in the function signature.

 You can customize the output format with the `formatted` annotation.
-The annotation takes a list of Objects.
+The annotation takes a list of messages, using object syntax.
 Each Object represents one response and each response will be presented to users in the same order in the list.
 Four types of responses are supported: `text`, `picture`, `rdl`, and `code`.